andreasm80/blog.local/content/post/2024-11-08-overlay_on_overlay/index.md

 ![nsx-teps-arista-vteps](images/image-20241108111853681.png)

-But what if we are also running Kubernetes in our VMware NSX environment, which also happens to use some kind of overlay protocol (common CNIs supports VXLAN/Geneve/NVGre/STT) between the control and worker nodes.
+But what if we are also running Kubernetes in our VMware NSX environment, which also happens to use some kind of overlay protocol (common CNIs supports VXLAN/Geneve/NVGre/STT) between the control plane and worker nodes.
 That will be hard to do right?
 Should we disable encapsulation in our Kubernetes clusters then?
 No, well it depends of course, but if you dont have any specific requirements to NOT use overlay (*like no-snat*) between your Kubernetes nodes then it makes your Kubernetes network connectivity (like pod to pod across nodes) so much easier.

 How will this look like then?